Victory over Japan Day (China): Celebration meetings

 Since the beginning of the reform and opening-up era, the importance of commemorating the Victory Day of the Anti-Japanese War has been increasing.
 At the same time, as the rectification of chaos and the restoration of order were carried out, the contributions of anti-Japanese forces outside the CCP were gradually recognized, and the propaganda focus began to focus on "the whole nation's war of resistance".
 In 1985, on the occasion of the 40th anniversary of the victory of the Anti-Japanese War, Xinhua News Agency and People's Daily published articles "The Great National War of Resistance" and "China's War of Resistance Against Japanese Aggression is a War of Resistance Against Aggression by the Whole Nation", which for the first time recognized the contribution of the Kuomintang in the War of Resistance Against Japanese Aggression.

-In 1995, on the occasion of the 50th anniversary of the victory of the War of Resistance Against Japanese Aggression, the Chinese Communist Party held the first “Conference to Commemorate the Victory of the War of Resistance Against Japanese Aggression and the Victory of the World Anti-Fascist War”.
+In 1995, on the occasion of the 50th anniversary of the victory over Japan, the Chinese Communist Party held the first Conference to Commemorate the Victory of the War of Resistance Against Japanese Aggression and the Victory of the World Anti-Fascist War.
 CCP General Secretary Jiang Zemin and other party and state leaders came to the Monument to the People's Heroes in Tiananmen Square to lay wreaths.
 That evening, a large evening party was held with the participation of some veterans of the War of Resistance Against Japanese Aggression.
 In addition, a set of commemorative coins was issued.
 The commemorative conference held on the occasion of the 60th anniversary of the victory of the War of Resistance Against Japanese Aggression in 2005 also largely continued this format.